-- 'Can we Talk?' education/informational series provided speakers and panel discussions on topical issues of interest to parents, teachers, youth, and other community members. - Family Events included Vicki's Videos, Family Day, and Community Variety Show. - Ladies Night provided a special learning experience and fun night out for girls entering puberty and their female caregivers.
-Twelve girls and their caregivers participated in this year's programming facilitated by a guest RN/Educator. - Toddler Tunes children and caregivers participate in this fun, interactive music and movement program with their peers. - Movies on the Beach, a collaboration with the OS Department of Police Services, and OSPR included games and other activities prior to the free, family friendly films.
+• 'Can we Talk?' education/informational series provided speakers and panel discussions on topical issues of interest to parents, teachers, youth, and other community members.

+• Family Events included Vicki's Videos, Family Day, and Community Variety Show.

+• Ladies Night provided a special learning experience and fun night out for girls entering puberty and their female caregivers.
+Twelve girls and their caregivers participated in this year's programming facilitated by a guest RN/Educator.

+• Movies on the Beach, a collaboration with the OS Department of Police Services, and OSPR included games and other activities prior to the free, family friendly films.